element-plus/element-plus/docs/en-US/component/notification.md

 ElNotification({}, appContext)
 ```

+## Keyboard listener

+Notification component registers a `keydown` event listener on the document.
+When the Escape key is pressed, it will close the notification.
+On Backspace and Delete, the timer will pause or reset (depending on the <a href='#timer-controls'>timerControls</a> prop).
+Any other key will resume or restart the timer.

 ## Actions ^(X.Y.Z)

 Actions use Element Plus's <a href='button'>Button</a> component, with button props provided via the action's `button` property.